Can You Mix Batteries in a Golf Cart? (Explained)

 Differences in Voltage

-There are subtle differences in voltage and power among batteries of different types, and over time, just as between old and new batteries, imbalances that you won’t at first notice will gradually grow in significance until you’ve got yourself much bigger problem.
+There are subtle differences in voltage and power among batteries of different types, and over time, just as between old and new batteries, imbalances that you won’t at first notice gradually grow in significance until you’ve got yourself a much bigger problem.

 Safety